Turn the steering wheel to the extreme position using a dynamometer for approximately 5 s, applying a force of 100 N.

 - contamination of the high pressure valve plunger;

-- stuck high pressure valve plunger.
+- high pressure valve plunger sticking.